 The overall goal of the meeting is therefore to avoid further cracks before the curtain is opened, says Kjell Engelbrekt at the Swedish National Defense University.
 He assesses the conditions as "fairly good" now that it is clear that US Secretary of State Marco Rubio will participate.

-It is important for the European countries to stick together for this to work, but also to be able to show a united front with the United States, he says.
+It is important for European countries to stick together for this to work, but also to be able to show a united front with the United States, he says.

 NATO foreign ministers are gathering in Helsingborg this week for a two-day meeting.

 On Friday, the formal meeting with the foreign ministers of the 32 member states will begin at 10 am.
-A closing press conference with Secretary-General Mark Rutte will be held at 1:45 pm.
+A closing press conference with Secretary General Mark Rutte will be held at 1:45 pm.

 Source: NATO